Dashboards Should Answer Questions, Not Decorate Meetings

 MFA Helps, But Access Hygiene Does the Heavy Lifting

-MFA is not the whole security story.
-It is the part that gets invited to more meetings.
+MFA is rarely the whole security story.
+It just happens to be the part that gets invited to all the IT budget meetings.